 Frequent interruptions do not belong in your teen’s study environment.
-By setting aside an isolated area used only for school work, you’re helping him make a healthy distinction between work and rest or play.
+By setting aside an isolated area used only for school work, you’re helping her make a healthy distinction between work and rest or play.
 A designated workspace promotes concentration during study times, which in turn will produce better academic results.
 Furthermore, a quiet area improves concentration, which means the student can get more done in less time.
-This adds up to more hours in which to enjoy his favorite pastimes—a worthwhile bonus.
+This adds up to more hours in which to enjoy favorite pastimes—a worthwhile bonus.

 5 Steps Toward Creating a Quiet Workspace

 Visual clutter is highly distracting, but a clean, orderly work surface greatly improves productivity.

 2. Eliminate other distractions.

 [Affiliate links in this post are for products we personally use or feel confident recommending for your family.]

 Make this an electronics-free zone as well, with the exception of a computer and printer.
 If there’s a TV nearby, turn it off along with the phone.
 And if there’s just no such thing as a quiet nook in your home, consider investing in a set of noise-cancelling headphones your teen can wear to block out peripheral noise.

 Jumping up every five minutes to hunt down sharp pencils, paper, scissors, calculator, or a new ink cartridge eats up time and breaks concentration.
 Store school and office supplies in a handy drawer, basket, shelf, or tray and don’t allow them to be moved to other parts of the house.

 4. Make the work area conducive to studying.